 Read entire case example: “Normal Life” for Severely Autistic Son

-Since starting the neurofeedback, the first thing the mom reported was that he became very “chatty” – though much of the speech initially was unintelligible or at just very limited words.
+Since starting neurofeedback, the first thing the mom reported was that he became very “chatty” – though much of the speech initially was unintelligible or at just very limited words.
 As training has increased, he has become much more calm.
 He can sit still for much longer periods of time.
-He is continuing to speak more, in context, and in response to what it going on around him.
-His teachers are reporting he is doing “awesome” in school, really paying attention, and learning better.
+He is continuing to speak more, in context, and in response to what is going on around him.
+His teachers report he is doing “awesome” in school, really paying attention, and learning better.

 Interview with Darlene, his mom who was referred for neurofeedback by his Occupational Therapist.
 She reports “the benefits outweighed any other therapies we’ve done.”
-She reported that he’s become more relaxed, more verbal.
-He’s more social, interacting with others in ways she never thought he could do.
-And more conversational.
+She reported that he’s become more relaxed and more verbal.
+He’s more social, interacting with others in ways she never thought he could do, and more conversational.
 Created by EEGinfo.

 After 1 year of training with neurofeedback, here are some of the changes reported: